Reach-Above/reach-above.github.io/duffins.md

         {
             id: 'Chapter7',
             title: 'How are zoning decisions made?',
             description: 'The reason why this warehouse development has received so much attention is because of how the decision was made.
 Usually, if a municipality (city) wants to rezone an area of land, they have to apply to the Conservation Authority (TRCA in this case) and go through public consultation.
-The City of Pickering avoided the TRCA and public consultation by applying to the Minister of Municipal Affairs directly using an MZO.
+The City of Pickering avoided the TRCA and public consultation by applying to the Minister of Municipal Affairs directly asking the Minister to issue a Minister’s Zoning Order.
 The City of Pickering knew the TRCA would not allow them to develop here because of the fact that it is such an important wetland for our drinking water and flood protection.',
 	    image: './duffins/Chapter7.PNG',
             location: {
                 center: [-79.08403, 43.83788],